SamuelJForrest/no-context-mark-normand/README.md

 - Within the 'speak' function, that plays the audio clip, I added logic that [removes the event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) from both the Mark button and space bar before the audio clip plays.
 This removes the user's ability to activate the 'speak' function while an audio clip is playing.
 Then, I used the ['ended' event listener](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/ended_event) to add the event listeners back to the Mark button and space bar, only once the audio clip had ended.

 #### #2: Syncing up audio and animations

+**Bug**

+- When trying to set the duration of the 'head wobble' animation, the current audio's duration kept returning as NaN.

+**Fix**

+- I discovered that the duration kept returning as NaN because the audio's source was not preloaded.
+I tried to output the duration as a number using the [onloadedmetadata event](https://www.w3schools.com/jsref/event_onloadedmetadata.asp), but to no avail.
+Eventually, I decided that I would have to add an `<audio>` tag in for each audio clip (despite oringally not wanting to do this, to save cluttering my HTML file).
+This allowed me to set the duration of the animation to the same duration as the audio.
+- **Note:** After getting the audio's duration to output as a number, the animation was still not moving.
+This is because I had not added an 's' to the end of the value to define its value in second.
+I did this using the following template string: `` button.style.animationDuration = `${audioClip.duration}s`; ``